Mocbuilder/Mocbuilder/README.md

 So, if you'd like to contact me I have all my social-links on [my Linktree](https://linktr.ee/mocbuildercodingcreations).
 >________________________________
 >
-> There may come a day when we'll fix that one bug, but it is not this day!
+> *There may come a day when we'll fix that bug, but it is not this day!*
 >
-> _Aragorn if he was a me, probably._
+>Aragorn as coder, probably
 >
 >________________________________